1650 words, short story

 RED: Huh . . . you don’t say.
 Good for you.

 TECHNICIAN: F-fill me in, [BLUE].
 You ready to, like, start a new life?
 Become the b-b-beautiful lady you see beside you?

 BLUE: Um.
 Yes.
 I consent.
 I’m ready—I think I’ve been ready my whole life.

 TECHNICIAN: Awesome.
 Thank you.
 Now it’s f-finally—finally—time for me to do some goddamn science.
 Let’s get this show on the road.

 Sarah Pauling spent several years sending other people to distant places for a living as a study abroad advisor in Ann Arbor, Michigan.
 She’s now in Seattle, graciously sharing her home with two cats and a husband.
-A graduate of the Viable Paradise workshop, her stories have appeared in places like Strange Horizons, Escape Pod, and Cast of Wonders.
+A graduate of the Viable Paradise workshop, her stories have appeared in places like Strange Horizons, Escape Pod, and Diabolical Plots.
 If approached without sudden movement, she can be found at @_paulings on Twitter, where she natters on about writing, tabletop gaming, comics, and books.